itsaahsan/Nexmart/README.md

 | Image Upload | Cloudinary |
 | Auth | JWT (access + refresh tokens) |

+## Why These Choices

+- **FastAPI with async SQLAlchemy** instead of sync Django/Flask — e-commerce endpoints like product search and cart operations benefit from non-blocking I/O under concurrent load, and Pydantic v2 gives strict request/response validation for free.
+- **Zustand over Redux** for frontend state — cart and wishlist state is relatively simple and localized; Zustand avoids the boilerplate of Redux for a state shape that doesn't need time-travel debugging or complex middleware.
+- **Redis as a cache layer** — sits in front of frequently-read, rarely-changed data (product listings, categories) to reduce database load, while PostgreSQL stays the source of truth for orders and inventory.
+- **Docker Compose for local dev, split hosts for production** (Render for backend/DB, Vercel for frontend) — mirrors a realistic production setup where frontend and backend scale independently, rather than a monolithic deployment.

 ## Features

 - Product browsing with search, filters, and sorting